-Table IAX Predicting IMX with BDI and Commodity Prices
+Table D-10: Predicting IMX with BDI and Commodity Prices

-This table reports predictive regressions of IMX on recent past growth in the Baltic Dry Index and the CRB's index of all commodity prices.
+Table reports predictive regressions of IMX on recent past growth in the Baltic Dry Index and the Commodity Research Bureau's index of all commodity prices.
 Data are monthly from 01/1988 to 04/2013.
-Newey and West (1987) standard errors with four lags are shown in parentheses. \\ and \ indicate statistical significance at the 1% and 5% level, respectively.
+Newey-West standard errors with 4 lags are shown in parentheses.